whiterook6/sides/README.md

   - [ ] Inspired by DigitalOcean, Coinbase, and iTunesConnect styles.
   - [ ] Use flexbox
 - [ ] Create webapp color palette
+- [ ] Endless scrolling with headers that stay at the top and push each other out of the way (nested divs or something?
+Might be pure css-able.
+Or JS.)

 ## Javascript